Eddie Jackson (safety): Professional career

+Pre-draft

 Coming out of Alabama, Jackson was projected by the majority of NFL draft experts and scouts to be a third round pick.
 He received an invitation to the NFL Combine, but was unable to perform any physical drills during the entire pre-draft process due to the broken leg he suffered in October.
 He was ranked the fifth best strong safety prospect in the draft by NFLDraftScout.com.

+Chicago Bears

+The Chicago Bears selected Jackson in the fourth round (112th overall) of the 2017 NFL draft.
+The Chicago Bears were fearful that Jackson would not remain available at 117th overall, so in order to secure his acquisition they traded a fourth (117th overall) and sixth round pick (197th overall) in the 2017 NFL Draft to the Los Angeles Rams and received their fourth round pick (112th overall) in return.
+He was the 13th safety drafted.

 2017

-The Chicago Bears selected Jackson in the fourth round with the 112th overall pick in the 2017 NFL Draft.
-Jackson was the 13th safety drafted in 2017.

 On May 15, 2017, the Chicago Bears signed Jackson to a four-year, $3.06 million contract that includes a signing bonus of $665,797.

 Throughout training camp, Jackson competed against Adrian Amos and Chris Prosinski to be the starting free safety.
 Head coach John Fox named Jackson the starting free safety to begin the season.

-He made his first career start and professional regular season debut in the Chicago Bears' season-opener against the Atlanta Falcons and recorded three solo tackles during the 23–17 loss.
+He made his first career start and professional regular season debut in the Bears' season-opener against the Atlanta Falcons and recorded three solo tackles during the 23–17 loss.
 On October 22, 2017, Jackson recorded four solo tackles, deflected a pass, made his first career interception, recovered a fumble, and scored two touchdowns during the Bears' 17–3 victory over the Carolina Panthers.
 He recovered a fumble by quarterback Cam Newton, on the Panthers' first drive, and returned it for a 75-yard touchdown in the first quarter to mark the first score of his career.
 During the second quarter, Jackson intercepted a pass attempt thrown by Newton, that was intended for wide receiver Kelvin Benjamin, and returned it for a 76-yard touchdown.
 He earned the NFC Defensive Player of the Week and became the first player in NFL history with multiple 75-plus-yard defensive touchdowns in the same game.
 On December 10, 2017, Jackson celebrated his 24th birthday and recorded an interception, forced a fumble after stripping the ball from A. J. Green, and recovered it during the Bears' 33–7 victory over the Cincinnati Bengals.
 In Week 17, he collected a season-high 11 combined tackles (five solo) in the Bears' 23–10 loss at the Minnesota Vikings.

 He finished his rookie season in 2017 with 73 combined tackles (55 solo), six pass deflections, two interceptions, two touchdowns, a forced fumble, and a fumble recovery in 16 games and 16 starts.